leandrosardi/blackstack-core/README.md

 ## Setting Up Sandbox Environment

-This function returns true if there is a .sandbox file in the $RUBYLIB folder.
+This function returns true if there is a `.sandbox` file in the current folder `./`.

 It is called by [mysaas](https://github.com/leandrosardi/mysaas) and by many [micro-services](https://github.com/leandrosardi/micro.template).